Are Asters Deer Resistant?

 Keeping Deer Away From Asters

-Commercial repellents such as Liquid Fence Deer and Rabbit seem to offer some protection against these herbivores, although in addition to using this repellent, it may be necessary to use protective fencing as well.
-Planting small, thorny shrubs or plants around asters may also serve as a deterrent to deer and rabbits.
-Deer will most likely eat the flowers and not the woody stems, whereas rabbits may nibble the new growth.
+If deer are damaging your asters, you may need to provide protection, as too much damage by these animals can kill the plant.
+Commercial repellents such as Liquid Fence Deer and Rabbit offer some protection against these herbivores, although protective fencing or cages may be needed as well.
+Planting small, thorny shrubs or perennials around asters can help to deter deer and rabbits.
+Deer will most likely eat the flowers and not the woody stems, whereas rabbits typically nibble the new growth.

 Will Asters Come Back After Deer Eat Them?

 Asters are tough perennials and any foraging by small herbivores is unlikely to damage or kill the plant.
-Pruning out any damaged or eaten stems and foliage may help to rejuvenate the plant as well as pruning the plant to half of its original height.
-Asters flower on new wood so next year's growth would not be damaged if the current year's growth suffers some form of setback.
-An addition of compost or cow manure may be used as a top dressing to nourish the plant and promote new growth.
+Pruning out any damaged stems may help to rejuvenate the plant.
+You can also cut the entire plant back by one-third to even out any damaged sections.
+An addition of compost or well-rotted manure may be used as a top dressing to nourish the plant and promote new growth.
 This should be done in late fall or early spring.
-It is best to avoid using commercial fertilizers on aster plants.

 Sources: Rutgers New Jersey Agricultural Experiment Station ‘Landscape Plants Rated by Deer Resistance’ 2018